samdunietz/kdtree/README.md

 To use, data you wish to store in the tree must implement the KDData Interface, which requires implementing a method that gives an array of doubles representing the data's location.

+Dependencies are Google Guava and JUnit for testing.